What exactly do U.S. diplomats do, and why?

 Having visited more than 50 embassies and interviewed some 600 American diplomats, the author reveals a Foreign Service whose diversity and professional versatility have shattered old perceptions and redefined modern diplomacy.
 But he also depicts a service not fully equipped to address the complex challenges of the 21st century.

-Watch the author’s weekly TV program
+Watch the author’s TV series on diplomacy

-> Watch recent episodes
+> Watch all episodes

 Meet the corps: The book’s main characters